alishams21/lineagentic/README.md

 ### What are the components of Lineagentic-flow?

 - Algorithm module: This is the brain of the Lineagentic-flow.
 It contains agents, which are implemented as plugins and acting as chain of thought process to extract lineage from different types of data processing scripts.
 The module is built using a plugin-based design pattern, allowing you to easily develop and integrate your own custom agents.
-Once added to the algorithm module, all other components of the platform will be available to support your agents

 - CLI module: is for command line around algorithm API and connect to unified service layer